 In Experiment 2, we further examined the JOL accuracy benefits following item-specific and relational encoding by employing an explicit warning about the misleading nature of some of the word pairs.
 Specifically, participants were instructed that backward pairs were misleading because the cue word, when presented in isolation at test, was not predictive of the studied target.
 Participants completed an initial study/test block containing all pair types so that they would have an opportunity to experience encoding and retrieving the different pair types and were then provided with information regarding the illusion of competence.
 Additionally, participants were provided with a data figure depicting the illusion of competence typically found for backward and unrelated pairs and were told that they would study a second block of cue/target pairs and to try to avoid producing the illusion (cf. Koriat & Bjork, 2006).
 Despite this explicit warning however, the illusion of competence pattern was unchanged relative to the no warning group.
-Consistent with our findings in Experiment 1, the illusion of competence absent or small for forward and symmetrical pairs, but robust for backward and unrelated pairs.
+Consistent with our findings in Experiment 1, the illusion of competence was absent or small for forward and symmetrical pairs, but robust for backward and unrelated pairs.
 Both item-specific and relational encoding groups were found to improve JOL accuracy for unrelated pairs, but unlike Experiment 1, these benefits did not extend to backward pairs as the illusion of competence was similar in magnitude to the read group.
 Calibration plots largely echoed these patterns where item-specific and relational tasks showed overpredictions at higher JOL increments on unrelated pairs relative to the read group.

 While the encoding manipulations remained at least partially effective in Experiment 2, the surprise finding was that warnings were ineffective at reducing the illusion of competence despite great efforts to educate participants about deceptive word pairs prior to study.
-Our warning instructions were modeled after Koriat and Bjork’s (2006) warning procedure who found that warnings improved JOL accuracies and note that there are several examples of warnings effectively reducing associative false memory illusions (Huff, Meade, & Hutchison, 2011; McCabe & Smith, 2002), and susceptibility to misinformation (Blank & Launay, 2014).
+Our warning instructions were modeled after Koriat and Bjork’s (2006) warning procedure which found that warnings improved JOL accuracies, and note that there are several examples of warnings effectively reducing associative false memory illusions (Huff, Meade, & Hutchison, 2011; McCabe & Smith, 2002), and susceptibility to misinformation (Blank & Launay, 2014).
 Despite these memory and metamemory warning benefits, we suggest two possibilities as to why our warnings failed to improve JOL calibration.
 First, although the warning we provided discussed different pair types including the deceptive nature of backward pairs, the warning still may not have been specific enough to produce a reduction in the illusion of competence.
 For example, previous research has shown that broad/general warnings about misinformation are less effective than specific warnings (Ecker, Lewandowsky, and Tang, 2010; Huff & Umanath, 2018) and that explicit warnings may be sensitive to different types of misleading items (Umanath, Ries, & Huff, 2019).
-Within the context of the present study, our warning could be made more specific by only warning participants about the illusion of competence for only one type of deceptive word pair (e.g. backward pairs) and including several examples of backward pairs to facilitate identification at study.
-Second, though participants were provided with a graph depicting the general patterns of the illusion of competence, this graph only provided a general data pattern from another study did not display a participant’s individual performance on the task.
+Within the context of the present study, our warning could be made more specific by only warning participants about the illusion of competence for one type of deceptive word pair (e.g. backward pairs) and including several examples of backward pairs to facilitate identification at study.
+Second, though participants were provided with a graph depicting the general patterns of the illusion of competence, this graph only provided a general data pattern from another study and did not display a participant’s individual performance on the task.
 Participants may have been more responsive if they were provided with their own JOL/recall data when providing the warning which may have improved the effectiveness of the warning.
-Given phenomena such as the better-than-average effect (Cross, 1977; Zell, Stickhouser, Sedikides, & Alicke, 2020), it is reasonable to expect that participants may be more dismissive of general behavioral patterns that are unfavorable relative to information regarding individual patterns.
+Given phenomena such as the better-than-average effect (Cross, 1977; Zell, Stickhouser, Sedikides, & Alicke, 2020), it is also reasonable to expect that participants may be more dismissive of general behavioral patterns that are unfavorable relative to information regarding individual patterns.